Getting cold because you’re noticing error code 223 from your Lennox® furnace?

 - Your furnace’s control board begins the draft inducer blower motor.
 This exhausts combustion gases from the heat exchanger and sucks in new gas and air so the burners can ignite.

-A two-stage furnace has a few pressure switches, which allow it to run at different speeds—and be more efficient.
+A two-stage furnace has a few pressure switches, which permit it to run at different speeds—and be more efficient.

 What Happens When a Low Pressure Switch Acts Up